 As part of the 2001 Strategic Assessment, we recognized pretax restructuring charges from continuing operations of \$5.8 million related to streamlining operations and reducing layers of management.
 We recognized additional pretax restructuring charges from discontinued operations of \$3.0 million in 2001.
 These restructuring charges were recorded in accordance with EITF No. 94-3.
 The restructuring costs from continuing operations consisted of \$4.7 million related to severance and other employee benefits and \$1.1 million related to contract termination costs, offset by the reversal of restructuring charges recorded in 2000 of \$3.7 million primarily related to negotiated reductions in certain contract termination costs.
-The restructuring costs from discontinued operations in 2001 consisted of \$1.6 million related to severance and other employee benefits and \$1.8 million related to contract termination costs offset by the reversal of restructuring costs of \$0.4 million.
+The restructuring costs from discontinued operations in 2001 consisted of \$1.6 million related to severance and other employee benefits and \$1.8 million related to contract termination costs offset by the reversal of restructuring charges recorded in 2000 of \$0.4 million.

 As part of our ongoing assessment of operations during 2002, we identified certain duplication of duties within divisions and realized the need to streamline those tasks and duties.
 Related to this assessment, during the second quarter of 2002, we adopted a plan of restructuring resulting in a pretax restructuring charge of \$1.1 million related to employee severance costs and other employee benefits unrelated to discontinued operations.
 Also during 2002, we reversed approximately \$1.1 million of the prior year's restructuring charge.
-These restructuring accrual, During the fourth quarter of 2002, the outplacement agreements expired related to the 2002 restructuring charge.
+These restructuring charges were recorded in accordance with EITF No. 94-3.
+As of December 31, 2002, we recorded cash payments of \$1.1 million against the 2002 restructuring accrual.
+During the fourth quarter of 2002, the outplacement agreements expired related to the 2002 restructuring charge.
 Therefore, we reversed the remaining \$67,000 accrual.
 There was no remaining balance of the 2002 restructuring accrual at December 31, 2002.